MAN-09 Git-Based Configuration Items

 This manual describes the ways of maintaining configuration items in Git repositories so that Ketryx can easily access them and incorporate them into the lifecycle management process.
 Furthermore, it instructs users on how to define relevant files locations, within a Git repository, for configuration items.

-You can opt into Git-based configuration items by defining glob patterns during the project creation or configuration process.
+You can opt into Git-based configuration items by defining during the project or process.
 These glob patterns define the locations of configuration items within a Git repository and Ketryx will scan the repository for files that match these patterns.
 For example:

 Ketryx will scan the repository for: